mie-lab/trackintel/ASV-BENCHMARKING.md

 >>git log should show the last commit as "Generated from sources":
 >>![](https://i.imgur.com/YKZkgAJ.png)

->>-f in git push is important because we are rewriting th gh-pages branch and it causes some conflicts with the remote.
+>>-f in git push is important because we are rewriting the gh-pages branch and it causes some conflicts with the remote.